wp-plugins/flash-album-gallery/readme.txt

 == Changelog ==

+= v2.18 - 23.01.2013 =
+* Fixed: Minor fix for skin settings.
+Skin settings not saved on some servers.

 = v2.17 - 08.01.2013 =
 * Added: Sort images option: Randomly
 * Changed: Alternative gallery thumbs for not square images